etingof/talks/devconf-ironic-and-edgy/source/index.rst

   combined with good Internet connectivity and cooler climate makes it economically viable to build DCs in such distant and not densely populated areas.

-  When setting up a computing facility in the alienated locations, it may make sense to isolate it from the other control parts of the cloud to reduce potential attack surface.

   This need of decentralizing the infrastructure implies making data centres more autonomous and automated (e.g. lights-out).